-When using Equation (A.1) in dynamic calculations, a good engineering approach is to treat the surface temperature, T{surface} , as the only variable in Equation (A.1).
+When using Equation (A.1) in dynamic calculations, a good engineering approach is to treat the surface temperature, $T{surface}$, as the only variable in Equation (A.1).
 More rigorous calculation models would also treat emissivities, absorptivities, temperatures, and the fire convective heat transfer coefficient as variables as the fire develops.

 The temperature response of an unwetted wall will be different from a wall that is in contact with liquid.
 The main reasons are differences in heat transfer coefficient and thermal mass (i.e. $m \times C_p$), for vapors and liquids.
-The heat transfer to gases is usually much lower than for liquids (typically 5 % to 10 % of the liquid heat transfer) and the thermal mass of the gas is usually much lower than for liquids, both resulting in a much more rapid heat-up of a wall in contact with gas than a wall in contact with liquid.
+The heat transfer to gases is usually much lower than for liquids (typically 5 % to 10 % of the liquid heat transfer) and the thermal mass of the gas is usually much lower than for liquids, both resulting in a much more rapid heat-up of a wall in contact with liquid.
 Dynamic calculations should include separate temperature calculations of the unwetted and wetted surfaces.